mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

     }
     ```

-A task named *'mongodb-consistent-backup-0-backup'* will exist for the duration of the backup and upload.
-In this example, a backup will be uploaded to *'s3://my-s3-bucket-name/mongobackups/<DATE>'* containing several subdirectories.
+A task named `mongodb-consistent-backup-0-backup` will exist for the duration of the backup and upload.
+In this example, a backup will be uploaded to `s3://my-s3-bucket-name/mongobackups/<DATE>` containing several subdirectories.

-### Stopping a Backup
+## Stopping a backup

 To stop a running backup process: